 - A great way to ground yourself; to feel more connected to the present moment and solid earth.

 - Always sending you messages through feelings and physical sensations about what you need to thrive.

 - A good place to come back and connect to well-being in the midst of all kinds of challenging experiences.

-Connecting with these natural gifts can give us an enormous sense of stability, dignity, and strength.
+Connecting with these natural gifts can give you an enormous sense of stability, dignity, and strength.
 Below, I describe some simple ways you can "come back" and reconnect with your body, and the groundedness and well-being that's available there.
-All of these ideas are most effective when practiced consistently over a sustained period of time:

 1) Notice your connection to the earth